Uganda March 27-April 5, 2023

 Day 7 Sun Apr 2

-Up early for a breakfast of cold Rolex (chapati with omelette), I was off at 8 to drive the one km to the park.
+I was up early for a breakfast of cold Rolex (chapati with omelette), I was off at 8 to drive the one km to the park.
 Pass Summit Guest Camp and the Rwenzori Community Camp (tents only).
-The road actually narrows more and I arrived at the large gate with an office and two large sign boards.
+The road narrows more and I arrived at the large gate with an office and two large sign boards.
 I walked for about 10 minutes down the good trail and returned.

 RWENZORI MOUNTAINS NATIONAL PARK WHS. is a mountain range in south-west Uganda bordering the Democratic Republic of Congo.
 It is 120 km long and 48 km wide with its highest peak at Mt.
 Stanley (5109 m/16,761 ft).
 Ice cap has retreated from 6.4 to 1.28 sq km.
 Local Bakonzo mountain people.

-100,000 ha in western Uganda witn Africa’s third highest peak (Mount Margherita: 5,109 m).
+100,000 ha in western Uganda with Africa’s third highest peak (Mount Margherita: 5,109 m).
 The region’s glaciers, waterfalls and lakes make it one of Africa’s most beautiful alpine areas.
-The park has many endangered species and a rich and unusual flora including the giant heather.
+The park has many endangered species and rich and unusual flora including the giant heather.

 Just kilometres from the equator, where it is contiguous with the Virunga National Park in the Democratic Republic of Congo (DRC).
 After Kilimanjaro and Mount Kenya, the Park includes a much larger alpine area than either, 70% over 2,500 m.
 The Rwenzori Mountains are the highest and most permanent sources of the River Nile.
 Species endemic to the Albertine Rift in the higher altitude are giant heathers, groundsels and lobelias called “Africa’s botanical big game”

-The Rwenzoris are the legendary “Mountains of the moon” – snow-capped peaks, glaciers, V-shaped valleys, fast flowing rivers with magnificent waterfalls, clear blue lakes and unique flora contributes to the area’s exceptional natural beauty.
+The Rwenzoris are the legendary “Mountains of the Moon” – snow-capped peaks, glaciers, V-shaped valleys, fast-flowing rivers with magnificent waterfalls, clear blue lakes and unique flora that contribute to the area’s exceptional natural beauty.

 Because of their altitudinal range, and the nearly constant temperatures, humidity and high insolation.
 African forest elephant, eastern chimpanzee and l’Hoest’s monkey.
 The endangered Rwenzori black-fronted or red duiker.